smiley-94/wordleSwapBot/README.md

     -   Everyone who already uploaded today receives the new photo (+ link and custom text if present)

+-   Admin broadcast: send silent messages to all allowed users

 -   Internationalization through `lang.json` (EN/IT included)

 -   Size caps for picked Telegram photo variant